William C. Oates: Postbellum career

 Oates resumed his law practice in Henry County, Alabama, and served as a delegate to the 1868 Democratic National Convention.
 From 1870 to 1872, he was a member of the Alabama House of Representatives.
 In 1880, he was elected to the U.S. House of Representatives, serving seven consecutive terms.
 Oates married Sarah Toney of Eufaula on March 28, 1882, and they had one son, William Calvin, Jr., who eventually joined his father in the law practice.

 Oates was elected governor of Alabama in 1894 in a bitter campaign.
 Two years later, he unsuccessfully tried to secure his party's nomination as a candidate for the United States Senate.
 President William McKinley commissioned Oates as a brigadier general in 1898, and he served in the Spanish–American War.
 He returned to his law practice and speculated in real estate.
 He tried unsuccessfully to have a monument erected at Gettysburg to his comrades in the old 15th Alabama, including his fallen brother.

-Oates died in Montgomery, buried in Oakwood Cemetery.
+Oates died in Montgomery, and was buried in Oakwood Cemetery.